periode/critical-data-overload/notes/day_2.md

 ---

+__Example__: getting all stock images used to illustrate a tech website.

+---

-Example: getting all tracks on soundcloud that have less than 5 plays.
+__Example__: getting all tracks on soundcloud that have less than 5 plays.

 1. examining the soundcloud model
 2. borrowing a key